New Jersey Homicide and Kidnapping Lawyers

 New Jersey criminal lawyers representing people accused of serious crimes

 Criminal homicide and kidnapping are serious crimes under New Jersey federal criminal laws.
 Defending against such charges can be a difficult task.
 A New Jersey federal criminal defense lawyer at Arseneault & Fassett, LLC knows how to defend clients against these most heinous of charges.
 Our attorneys remain current on the latest developments in federal criminal laws and are prepared to fight for the rights and reputations of our clients.

-The law firm of Arseneault & Fassett, LLP in Chatham, New Jersey has experience defending against serious state and federal criminal charges.
+The law firm of Arseneault & Fassett, LLC in Chatham, New Jersey has experience defending against serious state and federal criminal charges.
 We have nearly 100 years of combined experience defending clients in the New York tri-state area.
 Call our office at 973-635-3366 or contact us online today for a free consultation.